urfiyogabama/Data-Visualization/README.md

 # Data-Visualization
-Visualize of Data from "Interactive Data Visualization with Python" Book.
+Visualize data from "Interactive Data Visualization with Python" Book.